 If you prefer to get around under your own power, check out their various snowshoeing tours.
-They offer two, three and four-hour treks that will cover basic snowshoeing techniques for the newbies, information about the region and of course, viewpoints offering stunning wintertime vistas of Mt.
-Hood Territory.
+They offer treks that cover basic snowshoeing techniques for the newbies.
 The Moonlight Snowshoe Tour and Crosstown Tour are great options for the more experienced snowshoeing enthusiast looking for a unique trip into the great white wilderness.
 Another awesome way to get out and explore is cross-country skiing with one of their guides.
-Various tour options accommodate skiers of all skill levels, allowing anyone to get out and enjoy the opportunity to explore the Mt.
-Hood National Forest in a way that few truly do.
-You can also rent their equipment if you want to go it alone without a guide accompanying you.
+You can also rent their equipment if you want to go it alone.

 All reservations must be completed online in advance.
 And to ensure a great experience, please read Mt.
 Hood Outfitters' operating updates and guidelines before heading up to Mt.
 Hood.